What do you want to do today?

 Guindy National Park

 A national park right in the heart of the city.
-The park covers 2.82 square kilometers and is home to an impressive number of mammals and insects that are a huge attraction for the children.
+The park covers 2.70 sq kms and is home to an impressive number of mammals and insects that are a huge attraction for the children.
 It’s a pleasant surprise to see this vast array of biodiversity in the heart of the city.
 Enjoy it's scenic views from our guest rooms.

 Valluvar Kottam is a popular monument in Chennai, dedicated to the classical Tamil poet, philosopher, and saint, Thiruvalluvar, who wrote famous Thirukkural (couplets)2,000 years ago.
 The 1330 verses of the epic Thirukkural are engraved on the granite columns in the facade hall corridors.
 A very unique feature of the Valluvar Kottam is that it stands baseless, without the support of any pillar.